Paddock Practices: Grain protectant guide for growers ahead of storage

 Insect resistant management

 If possible, rotate chemical active ingredients used for storage pest control at your storage facility.
-Example, for two years use Conserve Plus™ product, followed by one or two years of K-Obiol® EC Combi.
+Example, for one or two years use Conserve Plus™ product, followed by one or two years of K-Obiol® EC Combi.

 Please read and follow all label recommendations and ensure that the product is registered for use in your State prior to application of any product.